elbobo/aframe-multisrc-component/README.md

 # A-frame multisrc component

-An A-frame component that allows you to add multiple material sources to standard a-frame shapes
+An [A-frame](https://aframe.io) component that allows you to add multiple material sources to standard a-frame shapes

 ![Multisrc component animated demo](https://raw.githubusercontent.com/elbobo/aframe-multisrc-component/master/multisrc_animateddemo.gif)

 # Basics

+As with the standard `src` component you can use `multisrc` with images that have been preloaded in the `assets` tag (recommended for all the reasons described [here](https://aframe.io/docs/0.8.0/core/asset-management-system.html#sidebar)...

 ```
   <head>